 - Fares: From Green Bay, tickets start at $28

-- Note: More information and schedule are at the bottom of the Hiawatha page.
+- Note: For more information and the schedule, please refer to the bottom of the Hiawatha page.

 Onboard Amenities